PraxusGroup/PraxBot/README.md

 The reason why we implemented this bot is because it could both help us as a tool in terms of measuring the health of our community as well as track attendance of new recruits.

+The eventual goal is to incorporate much of this functionality with the future Praxus Community suite.

 #### Praxbot functionality
 - Welcome new members into the server.
 - Allow users to request a random quote from other members or the STAR WARS movies.